New Orleans Water Quality at a Glance

 Stay Informed on Advisories

 Sign up for SWBNO Emergency Alerts at swbno.org/alerts to receive immediate notification of boil water advisories.
-Follow advisories precisely, as they’re crucial in a system vulnerable to pressure drops.
+Follow advisories precisely, as they’re crucial in a system vulnerable to pressure drops and infrastructure failures.

 Use Certified Filters

-If your home was built before 1987, use NSF-certified filters (Standard 53) for drinking and cooking water.
+Given the widespread lead contamination (88% of homes), use NSF-certified filters (Standard 53 for lead, Standard 58 for PFAS) for all drinking and cooking water.
+Consider reverse osmosis systems for comprehensive contaminant removal.
 SWBNO offers free filter programs for qualified residents – call (504) 529-2837 to apply.

 Flush Pipes After Advisories